sarikasurampudi/oml/oml-fun-on-adb/omlr/omlr.md

 	The output is similar to the following:
 	![The figure shows the confusion matrix between Affinity Card and Prediction column.](images/confusion-matrix.png)

 3. Evaluate your model using the ROC curve chart, Lift chart, and Distribution chart.
 The ROC curve also applies to binary classification and requires the designation of the positive class.
 These are metrics for comparing predicted and actual target values in a classification model.
 A lift chart also applies to binary classifications requiring the designation of the positive class.
 It measures the degree to which the predictions of a classification model are better than randomly generated predictions.
-The distribution chart here is a density plot of two variables.
+The distribution chart here is a density plot of the predicted responders vs. the predicted non-responders.
 A density plot is a distribution of a numeric variable and gives an idea of the shape, number of peaks, skewness, etc. Here is a custom script to generate the metrics and charts as described above.
 Run the script below:

 	```r
 	<copy>